AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

     **Maximum suggestions**: Enter the maximum number of suggestions the Authors can get while authoring the content.
 For example, if this number is 5, the Author can view five or fewer smart suggestions.

-    **Files and folders**: Select the files or folders from which the smart suggestions should be shown.
+    **Files and folders**: Select the folders from which the smart suggestions should be shown.
 Only child folders of the specified folder path in a folder profile can be selected.
 For more details, view [Folder profile restrictions](#folder-profile-restrictions).

     *To maintain consistency of content, it's recommended that no two entries in the list have common files between them*.
 Once you select the files and folders, they are listed.